 - freshly ground black pepper

-- 4 inches Tokyo negi (naga negi; long green onion) (use only white part; You can substitute it with chopped scallions)
+- 4 inches Tokyo negi (naga negi; long green onion) (use only the white part; or substitute chopped scallions)

-- pickled red ginger (beni shoga or kizami beni shoga) (optional)
+- pickled red ginger (beni shoga or kizami beni shoga) (optional; you can make Beni Shoga at home)

 Instructions